Fine multibubble analysis in the higher-dimensional Brezis-Nirenberg problem: Introduction and main results

 and, for every $\delta > 0$,

 \end{itemize}

 \end{enumerate} \end{theorem}

-\begin{remarks} \begin{enumerate}[(a)] \item In order to keep the statement of theorem reasonable, in the refined local asymptotics, we just give the expansion up to the first term after the bubble.
+\begin{remarks} \begin{enumerate}[(a)] \item In order to keep the statement of our theorem reasonable, in the refined local asymptotics, we just give the expansion up to the first term after the bubble.
 But, in fact we can go further, as shown by Proposition \ref{proposition p}.
-More precisely, our technique, which consists in subtracting recursively a suitable solution of the inhomogeneous linearized equation, will give, if pushed far enough, the following estimate
+More precisely, our technique, which consists in subtracting recursively a suitable solution of the inhomogeneous linearized equation, can give bounds on remainder terms $q_\ieps^{(l)}$ \emph{of arbitrary order $l \in \N_0$}.
+Let us sketch the general framework.
+Indeed, set $q_\ieps^{(0)} = u_\eps - B_\ieps$ and define recursively